eugene-eeo/g3/docs/manual/under-the-hood.md

 The following tools are mainly for collecting and building:

+ - `g3-title-index` – generates a JSON file containing an index of the titles of markdown documents.
+The file generated is used by `g3-menu`.
  - `g3-html` – combines the `.header`, `.menu`, and `.render` files and renders the template.
 Writes to `_g3/dst/<ref>.html` if `<ref>` is a markdown file, else just copies it to `_g3/dst/<ref>`.